 When painting small simple objects: shells or lemons or dishes, she is gentle, contemplative, devotional even.
 She cherishes these objects.
 She reveals to us their beauty and simplicity, the tiny miracle of their existence and survival.
 These objects speak of history and continuity, of toil, craftsmanship and connection.
 She shows us our place in the world, and can place the world in our hands.

 "Im naturally concerned with composition, decomposition, colour and form.
 I like there to be a rhythm and depth in the painting style which draws your eyes across the surface and excites the eyes and the mind.
 Translating the energy of the subject through the physicality of mark making and gestures.
 Beautiful almost perfect compositions admiring and understanding the beauty of life".

 Chloe Holt RCA

-Chloe has had three very successful exhibitions, including November of 2017.
-She will return again in July 2018.
+Chloe has had four very successful exhibitions with us.
+She will return again in October 2019.